 StaDemonia Queer Tattooing

-Soledad and I are StaDemonia Tattoo.
-For 12 years in Barcelona and now for more than a year in Stockholm.
-This text is based on one I wrote for the QueerMove Festival in Södertalje about Queer Tattooing.
+Soledad and I are StaDemonia Tattoo, together with invited tattooers and artists, for 12 years in Barcelona and since 2017 in Stockholm.
+This text is based on one I wrote for the QueerMove Festival in Södertälje about Queer Tattooing.

 By: Sara Swanson (Stockholm 18.11.01)

-Soledad has tattooed in one way or another since she did her first tattoo on herself at sixteen years old.
+Soledad has tattooed in one way or another since they did their first tattoo on themselves at sixteen years old.
 At markets, in buses, in people´s homes, at conventions.
-She is self made and taught herself to tattoo during a time when tattooing belonged to cis-men.
-The very few women who tattooed were basically the girlfriend of a male tattoo artist, and because Soledad was not a girlfriend of such, the learning was slow and lonely.
+Thay are self made and taught themselves to tattoo during a time when tattooing belonged to cis-men.
+The very few women who tattooed were basically the girlfriend of a cis-male tattoo artist, and because Soledad was not a girlfriend of such, the learning was slow and lonely.
 The Internet did not exist and knowledge of where to buy machines, how they were repaired, different materials and how to prepare needles and sterilize, were all professional secrets.
 I have also seen and experienced all this, though not as extreme as Soledad.
-When we met 16 years ago, Soledad had come a long way in her learning and already established a clandestine studio in Barcelona, a loft in an artist collective in the center of Barri Gotic, ”El Circo”.
+When we met around 2001 Soledad had come a long way in their learning and already established a clandestine studio in Barcelona, a loft in an artist collective in the center of Barri Gotic, “El Circo”.
 After some time we talked about opening our own studio, with all that means of permissions and work.
 Soledad wrote a project, got a loan through a feminist organization and we found an old place in urgent need of restoration and exorcise from mice and cockroaches.
 In the tattoo industry we were a strange sight and rumors quickly spread about who we were.
 We got a reputation and a name in Barcelona’s tattoo scene without getting colleagues or artistic recognition.
-The neighbors talked about us as running a ”puticlub”, a disguised brothel, and most tattooists avoided our street.
+The neighbors talked about us as running a “puticlub”, a disguised brothel, and most tattooists avoided our street.
 Professionally, it was a lonely situation, but luckily many customers were attracted to our weirdness and over the years we received a loyal clientele.
 Soledad has taught me everything I know about tattooing over the years and I am grateful that I received the support I received and did not have to learn the lonely way.

 What is queer tattooing? we have been asked many times.
 To begin with, we see tattooing as an art form, as visual art and so queer art, although many institutions still do not see tattooing as an art form.
 Tattooing is art and tattoos are identity markers.
 As much as clothes, haircut, voice, ways of walking, your tattoos highlight how you want to be read by others.
 Consciously or not, we read each other, increase distance or try ways of approaching each other.
 Queer Art is mainly about representation.
 About what the art tells us, who the creator is, for who and in which context it has been created.
 To feel safe and comfortable, we need to be recognized, see ourselves in others and feel that there are good intentioned people who takes us when we fall.
 If you never see queer love, never see older people who shows or talks about their queer experiences, it’s hard to see yourself aging happily with queer friendships and romantic or sexual relationships.
 Feeling safe about your future makes it less hard to create.
 Suffering may be a driving force, we need to tell the world about the bad situations we live and see, but there is also an important need of security -social and economic- to create art.
 Representation is basic and we need to see och show more queer bodies, brown bodies, curvy bodies.
 Being able to recognize ourselves in others, not always being an exception.